 One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.52% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Glenarden is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.06% of adults in Glenarden have a bachelor's degree or even advanced degree.
+The citizens of Glenarden are very well educated compared to the average community in the nation: 35.06% of adults in Glenarden have a bachelor's degree or even advanced degree.

 Glenarden is a very ethnically-diverse city.
 The people who call Glenarden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glenarden residents report their race to be Black or African-American, followed by White.
 Glenarden also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.93% of the city’s residents.
 Important ancestries of people in Glenarden include Jamaican, Nigerian, African, German, and Irish.